the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit01/banjo/_index.md

 This page will serve as the extended documentation for Banjo.
 This page has been adapted from the offical [`README.md`](https://github.com/cproctor/django-banjo#deploying-to-heroku).

-It references the [https://cs10-email-directory.herokuapp.com](https://cs10-email-directory.herokuapp.com), of which the code repository can be found [here](https://github.com/the-isf-academy/cs10-email-directory/tree/main).
+This documentation will walk you through building the [https://cs10-email-directory.herokuapp.com](https://cs10-email-directory.herokuapp.com), of which the code repository can be found [here](https://github.com/the-isf-academy/cs10-email-directory/tree/main).

 ## What is Banjo.